agorischek/heckle/packages/health/README.md

 ### Do health checks replace my unit tests?

 Definitely not!
 Health checks require booting your application.
 Unit tests should run directly against your source or your build output.
-Both are valuable and complementary quality assurance strategies.
+Both unit tests and service health checks are valuable and complementary quality assurance strategies.

 ### Do health checks replace monitoring user traffic?